CDC on Neo4j DBMS

 ALTER DATABASE <dbName> SET OPTION txLogEnrichment "DIFF"

-Modifying enrichment mode from DIFF to FULL or viceversa immediately changes the structure of captured changes.
-Your CDC application must be able to deal with the different format.
+Modifying CDC mode from DIFF to FULL or viceversa immediately changes the structure of captured changes.
+Your CDC application must be able to deal with the change of format.

-To see what value the enrichment mode of a database is, use the SHOW DATABASES Cypher command.
+To see what value the CDC mode of a database is, use the SHOW DATABASES Cypher command.

 Query